 The one-story home is emerging as a fashionable and sought-after style on the American horizon.
 With no stairs to navigate, a one-story house plan can be versatile and adaptable.
 Today people from coast to coast are finding a number of creative design options.
 There are cozy Cape Cods, bungalows, ranches, artsy Craftsman, chic European and Mediterranean, comfortable Southern, and country styles.

-Wouldn’t you love living in this amazing one-story, three bedroom Craftsman home?
+Wouldn’t you love living in this amazing 1-story, 3-bedroom Craftsman home?
 The impressive exterior includes a roof of asphalt shingles, a delightful courtyard, and a covered front porch.
 Walk into the foyer to a vaulted family room, kitchen (below) and a covered rear patio.
-Lots of windows mean plenty of natural light around the house.
-(Plan # 106-1276)
+Lots of windows mean plenty of natural light around the house (Plan #198-1005).

-Here’s a gorgeous modern kitchen with a kitchen island, breakfast nook, and abundant cabinets.
+Here’s a gorgeous kitchen with a center island, breakfast nook, and abundant cabinets.
 Hanging lamps and windows provide a lot of light.

 Features of One-Story Homes